shobhitsingh29/shobhitsingh29/README.md

 **Talking about Personal Stuffs:**

-- 🌱 I’m currently learning GraphQL and web components;
+- 🌱 I’m currently learning GraphQL and web components
-- 👯 I’m looking to collaborate on 🤝;
+- 👯 I’m looking to collaborate on 🤝
-- 🤔 I’m looking for help with Data Structures and Algorithms 😭;
+- 🤔 I’m looking for help with Data Structures and Algorithms 😭
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help
-- 📫 How to reach me: shobhitsingh29@gmail.com;
+- 📫 How to reach me: shobhitsingh29@gmail.com
 - 📝[Resume](https://drive.google.com/file/d/1UAx-e5mmjOYFwEcNxNk66dSnmOCSL6kF/view?usp=sharing)

 **Languages and Tools:**